NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 Note: About decimals.
 Either the virtual decimal can be used which will be inserted by the parser.
 Or you can just use a regular decimal number.
 Both are supported by the specification.

-That contains most of the info for most of the records, however sometimes there are additional fields such as `BINARY` in this example.
-There are many different format for more specific use cases.
+That contains most of the info for most of the records, however sometimes there are additional fields such as `BINARY` above.
+This tells cobol how to store the data internally, usually there are just two `COMPUTATIONAL` and `DISPLAY` (default).
+Also included in this list are other keywords which may be useful:
+ * `DISPLAY` - Stored as ASCII takes 1 BYTE.
+ * `BINARY` - Stored in binary.
+ * `COMP-<number>` - COMP stands for "USAGE IS COMPUTATIONAL".
+The number changes the space required to store a value and how it's stored within that space.
+Some examples are below.
+   * `COMP-1` - Similar to real or float.
+   * `COMP-2` - Similar to long or double.
+   * `COMP-3` - Reduces storage space by using a nibble for storage.
+   * `COMP-3+` - Various internal formats.
+ * `VALUE` - Sets a default value.

 #### Filler